Mortimyrrh/MatrixShader/README.md

 # Matrix Shader
-Yet another matrix rain git repo - this is my first time using shaders
+Yet another matrix rain git repo - this is my first time using shaders and webgl

 # Live Demo